 IMPORTANT: The road from Te Anau to Milford Sound does close some days during the winter due to snowfall.
 Always check the weather conditions with DOC first before you set off.
 Sometimes snow chains are also required.
 Make sure your rental vehicle is equipped with them before you hit the road!

-TIP: Milford Sound Lodge is the only place to stay in Milford Sound for independent travellers.
+TIP: Milford Sound Lodge is the only place to stay in Milford Sound for independent travelers.
 Reservations can only be made directly with them.
-Book as far ahead as you can as the spots fill up quick.
+Book as far ahead as you can as the spots fill up quickly.

-If you are travelling in a camper or your own camping equipment, there are few basic DOC campgrounds along the way from Te Anau to Milford Sound as well.
+If you are traveling in a camper or your own camping equipment, there are a few basic DOC campgrounds along the way from Te Anau to Milford Sound as well.
 CamperMate will guide you to those.